devjiro76/error-tracer/README.md

   sourceRange: 30, // line range will be captured (default: 10)
   ignores: "error_message"
   // ignores: ["Custom_Error1", Customer_Error2"]
-});
+  // detail: userId, // # you can set extra detail information });
 ```
 2. function (you can set just only callback function)